rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

     ->willReturn(100);
 ```

-What is wrong with this code snippet, apart being a stub?
+What is wrong with this code snippet, apart from being a stub?
 It is never used.
 We created it, but we never assigned it to a variable, nor property feath, nor argument of a method call.

-It's a dead code.
+It is dead code.
 Remove it:

 ```diff
 -$this->createMock(SomeClass::class)